 Market leaders are focusing on product launches and technological collaboration to increase their foothold in the market.
 For instance, in November 2020, Novo Nordisk announced the acquisition of Emisphere Technologies-a drug delivery technology company.
 The acquisition is anticipated to help Novo Nordisk gain a competitive edge in the oral antidiabetic market.
-Some of the notable companies operating in the diabetes devices market include:
+In February 2023, Ascensia Diabetes Care collaborated with SNAQ to empower patients with diabetes to make mealtime decisions and improve the management of diabetes.
+Some of the prominent players in the global diabetes devices market include:

 B Braun Melsungen AG